-Camp Savuti is an intimate, tented safari camp in the prime wildlife area of the Savuti Marsh in the Chobe National Park.
+Camp Savuti is an intimate, tented safari camp in the Savuti Marsh area of the Chobe National Park.
 This traditional, understated camp is beautifully decorated with African-inspired woodwork, cattle skin rugs, and arts and crafts that give the camp an authentic feel.

-There are 5 Meru-style tents that are raised on wooden decks with private verandas facing onto the Savuti Channel and the marshland beyond.
+There are 5 Meru-style tents that are raised on wooden decks with private verandas facing onto the landscape beyond.
 The tents are set apart from each other and from the main lodge, offering privacy and peace for guests in their rooms.
 The emphasis of this camp is its natural appeal, and eco-friendly ethos, while maintaining a serene level of luxury.

-The Savuti area is explored via game drive in 4x4 safari vehicles, which take guests up close to the exciting number of game species and predators that dwell in the marshlands.
+The Savuti area is explored via game drive in 4x4 safari vehicles, which take guests up close to the exciting number of game species and predators that dwell in the Savuti region.
 Bird watching and pure relaxation can be enjoyed from the deck, bar, or lounge.

-Each of Camp Savuti's 5 Meru-style tents are equipped for comfort and make the most of the scenery with private verandas overlooking the river channel.
+Each of Camp Savuti's 5 Meru-style tents are equipped for comfort and make the most of the scenery with private verandas overlooking the dry river bed.
 Ensuite bathrooms have both indoor and outdoor bathing facilities with the open-air shower offering something unique and refreshing.

 Twin or king-size beds have headboards and are adorned with pure cotton linen for comfort, while blankets offer extra warmth in cooler weather.
 There are safes in each of the rooms, so that guests can lock away any valuables should they prefer to.
 There are also shelves and hanging space for clothes.

 Other facilities at Camp Savuti include the dining & bar area, as well as small deck located next to the channel, a perfect venue to unwind.
 There is a library, which guests can make use of if they like.
 The bar and boma facilities are available for convivial drinks around a fire.